 To Write Love on Her Arms – TWLOHA

 TWLOHA is a non-profit organization twloha.com was founded by Jamie Tworkowski in March 2006.
 She didn’t set out to start a nonprofit organization.
 All he wanted to do was help a friend and tell her story.
 When Jamie met Renee Yohe, she was struggling with addiction, depression, self-injury, and suicidal thoughts.
 You can learn more about what happened after that on the website.
 Part of TWLOHA’s mission is, “to make sure people are informed about mental health issues.
 Our hope is that sharing knowledge and truth about mental health will combat the stigma surrounding it.”

 Our Phoenix Rises

 Our Phoenix Rises idealist.org founded by Mrs. Phoebe Margrill-Nix, is a nonprofit organization providing grants for an education in the arts to low-income individuals struggling with mental illness, addiction or sexual violence so that they may experience personal growth and have the opportunity to share their voices for the betterment of their communities.

 Call For Artists

-Manhattan Arts International is seeking artists for its online exhibition “The Healing Power of ART”.
+Every year Manhattan Arts International presents an online exhibition “The Healing Power of ART”.